Powassan Virus Disease Information for Health Professionals

 - Long-term sequelae are common, and the case-fatality rate in reported cases is approximately 10%.

-- There is no specific treatment available for POW virus infection.
+- There is no specific treatment available for Powassan virus disease.

 - Care for patients is typically supportive and may include intravenous fluids and respiratory support.

-Minnesota Rules Governing Communicable Diseases require health care providers to report confirmed or suspected cases of Powassan to the Minnesota Department of Health (MDH) within 1 working day.
+Minnesota Rules Governing Communicable Diseases require health care providers to report confirmed or suspected cases of Powassan virus disease to the Minnesota Department of Health (MDH) within 1 working day.

-MDH staff also are available to provide clinical consultation regarding testing and diagnosis of Powassan and other tickborne diseases.
+MDH staff also are available to provide clinical consultation regarding testing and diagnosis of Powassan virus disease and other tickborne diseases.
 Call 651-201-5414 for a clinical consultation.